In this post

 Why are there no cycling computers from other manufacturers such as Wahoo?
 Because they have not wanted to adapt it, because they are quite free to do so.

 You already know what new data you can collect and on what devices you can get it, but now you need to know how you can implement it in your training.

 The answer is that there is no clear direct benefit from them.
-It's not something that allows you to say "do this and you'll automatically gain 20W".
-So far nobody has come up with any interesting ideas on what to do with this data, not even Garmin.
+It is not something that allows you to say "do this and you will automatically gain 20W".
+So far no one has come up with interesting ideas on what to do with this data, not even Garmin.

 About the power phase, I suppose that unless we see very strange things (like the main phase being at the top of the pedaling or similar), there is not much we can do.
 Maybe a biomechanic can give you advice on how to improve the pedaling, but I don't think that is a fact that can help you immediately beyond checking that you don't do anything exaggeratedly wrong.

 As for the time spent sitting or standing up, it is interesting to analyze the exercise in the lap tab, as you can see powers sitting or standing up, allowing you to see for example how you do a better job of pedaling uphill more time sitting or more time standing up.

 There are several laps that don't have separate times recorded, I guess it's because the laps are too short (it's a series practice with the bike) and Garmin needs a minimum duration to be able to provide data.

 In any case, if you want to fiddle around a bit and pry, I leave this training to you I did yesterday after I upgraded the pedals to this version of the firmware.

 It is clear that this is not a data that makes the Assioma much better, but it is one more sales argument that Favero can use in their favour.
 It was one of the aspects that differentiated the Assioma from the Garmin Vector 3 (apart from the design and the fact that the Garmin pedal has the gauge integrated in the body of the pedal), the price difference is now noticeable in favour of the Favero.